-When you are a 18 month old mother you have in a way settled with the expectations of the role.
+When you are an 18-month-old mother you have in a way settled with the expectations of the role.
 You want to focus on your health, on your other priorities in life.
 But you always have that attached “priority tag” to your otherwise BIGG suitcase of things pending…you always have your bub.
-The balancing act on emotions is not easy.
+The balancing act of emotions is not easy.

 Walking the Tightrope and Doing the Balancing Act